Monafilament testing used in Diabetes Assessment:

 - Reflex test – tests on the lower limbs are differentiated to deep tendon reflex (done on the knee and ankle) and superficial reflex (bottom of the foot).
 Reflex text involves some sensory signals and some motor responses ensuring the pathway is intact.

-Diabetes affects the large and small blood vessels in the body which supply blood to different organs, muscle and skin throughout the body.
-This leads to an increased risk of peripheral arterial disease.
-Decrease blood flow to the foot can cause pain in lower limbs, impedes healing, and increase the risk of wound infection.
+Diabetes affects the large and small blood vessels in the body which supply blood to different organs, muscles, and skin throughout the body.
+This leads to an increased risk of peripheral arterial disease / poor circulation (PVD).
+Decreased blood flow or circulation to the foot can cause pain in lower limbs, impedes healing, and increases the risk of wound infection.
 Furthermore, decrease blood flow often causes pain in your leg when walking (intermittent claudication) or during night, usually when lying down in bed (rest pain).

 - Temperature gradient of the lower limbs – your feet should be the coldest part of your lower limb with gradual decrease in temperature.